CodePushGo/website/src/content/blog/en/staged-rollouts-vs-full-releases-comparison.md

 | Update in the background | Requires more resources |
 | Easy rollback option | Initial setup can be challenging |

-To implement staged rollouts effectively, tools like Capgo provide real-time analytics to monitor success and user engagement [\[1\]](https://capgo.app/).
+To implement staged rollouts effectively, tools like CodePushGo provide real-time analytics to monitor success and user engagement [\[1\]](https://capgo.app/).

 ## Full Releases Explained